 Performs under general supervision.
 Determines own methods of performing assigned work.
 Supervises administrative and classified employees.

-Bachelor's degree in accounting or bachelor's degree supplemented by 33 semester hours of accounting; three to five years of accounting experience; three to five years of supervisory experience; experience in higher education preferred, master’s preferred, CPA preferred.
+Bachelor's degree in accounting, or bachelor's degree in business supplemented by 24 semester hours of accounting; three to five years of accounting experience; three to five years of supervisory experience; experience in higher education preferred, master’s preferred, CPA preferred.